LogoLogo

 Logs

 BastionZero generates many types of events.
 Similar events are grouped together to create log views.
-BastionZero currently maintains five different types of event logs available to administrators through the web app and the API.
+BastionZero currently maintains five different types of event logs available to administrators through the and the .
 All event types that comprise logs can be retrieved from the BastionZero API as a group or filtered based on criteria, like an SSO user, target user, or target name.

 All logs are updated in real time as they come into BastionZero and are stored with a UTC timestamp.
 Your web browser will convert the UTC timestamp to the browser local time, and thus all events from anywhere in the world are seen in order when viewing from any time zone.